SaberMirzaei/Alloy-Model-of-MCA/README.md

 ==================
 Installation and Running Instructions

-To run any Alloy model, JRE (link to the download page?) and the Alloy model checker need to be installed.
+To run any Alloy model, JRE and the Alloy model checker need to be installed.

 The Alloy model checker can be downloaded from: http://alloy.mit.edu/alloy